 Performance management starts at the very beginning of the hiring process, when a job is defined.
 From there, it involves continuous evaluation of employees' work to ensure it meets or exceeds expectations.

-Today, some form of performance management is practiced in most organizations, but unfortunately only 21 percent of employees agree that their performance is managed in a way that motivates them to do outstanding work.
+Today, some form of performance management is practiced in most organizations, but it’s not always practiced in a manner that motivates employees.
 In order to improve performance management, companies must create a work environment that empowers employees to perform to the best of their abilities by providing continuous development opportunities, as well as continuous feedback and coaching.

 At its core, performance management involves goal-setting, evaluation and reward.
 When performance management is done well, employees become more productive, profitable and creative contributors.
 Here are four steps HR professionals can follow to effectively implement the performance management process.

 In order to kick off the performance management process effectively, HR managers must start by writing clear job descriptions and creating a recruitment plan that attracts candidates that fit the company culture and meet position requirements.
 Once the ideal candidate is found and hired, managers should prioritize discussing expectations with them, and setting achievement goals.

 It's essential for employees and managers to be on the same page in terms of expectations and goals so employees know what is expected and what to work towards, while managers develop an understanding of what type of ongoing training they'll need to provide.
 One performance management best practice is to make sure employees are involved in this planning process from the start, so they can envision how their personal goals will fit into the larger goals of the company, how they will be held accountable for their work assignments and how certain tasks must be completed.